dkcamargox/atalhos-p-cli/README.md

 These are some .c files from some .exe files i created and added to my system32

 How to start using:
-  1 - take the .c you liked and copile it using gcc;\n 2 - rename the executable generated the way you want;
+  1 - take the .c you liked and copile it using gcc;
+  2 - rename the executable generated the way you want;
   3 - add this executable to your system32 dir;
   4 - refresh your terminal;